JetBrains/teamcity-docker-images/README.md

 no matching manifest for linux/arm64/v8 in the manifest list entries
 ```

-While we are actively working on expanding the list of supported platforms, currently, as an option for trying out TeamCity
-on ARM-based hosts, it is possible to explicitly execute image for AMD architectures via [`--platform` option of Docker](https://docs.docker.com/build/building/multi-platform/).
+As a workaround, you can execute images for AMD architectures via the Docker [`--platform` option](https://docs.docker.com/build/building/multi-platform/) on your ARM host.
 ```
 docker run --platform linux/amd64 jetbrains/teamcity-agent ...
 ```
-Please, note that we recommend this option for testing and trying TeamCity locally, but not for production purposes.
+Note that we recommend this approach for testing purposes only.

-The following YouTrack issues could be used to track the progress on the development of ARM support for TeamCity Docker images:
+If you wish to track the progress of development native ARM images, follow these YouTrack issues:
 - [[TW-74465] Teamcity-agent ARM64/v8](https://youtrack.jetbrains.com/issue/TW-74465/Teamcity-agent-ARM64-v8)
 - [[TW-68887] Docker image.
 Support ARM architecture (AWS ECS Graviton ARM)](https://youtrack.jetbrains.com/issue/TW-68887/Docker-image.-Support-ARM-architecture-AWS-ECS-Graviton-ARM)